iamadithyadev/23CSE111_CourseRegistrationSystem_C07/README.md

 Managing course registration manually in educational institutions is time-consuming and prone to errors such as duplicate entries, incorrect seat allocation, and poor record management.
 This project implements a Course Registration System using Java to automate and streamline the process.

 The system supports three types of users: Admin, Student, and Instructor.
 The Admin can add, update, and remove courses, as well as assign instructors.
-Students can register for courses, drop courses, and view their registered courses based on seat availability.
+Students can register for courses, drop courses, search available courses, and view their registered courses based on seat availability.
 Instructors can view the courses assigned to them.

-The system ensures proper validation by preventing duplicate registrations, checking seat limits before enrollment, and maintaining registration records with status tracking (ACTIVE/CANCELLED).
+The system ensures proper validation by preventing duplicate registrations, checking seat limits before enrollment, and maintaining organized course records.

 ---

 ## ⚙️ Features

 - User login system
+- Separate menus for Admin, Student, and Instructor
 - Course creation and removal by Admin
+- Course update functionality
 - Instructor assignment
 - Student course registration and drop
 - Seat availability validation
 - Duplicate registration prevention
+- Course search functionality
 - View registered courses
-- Registration status tracking
+- Instructor assigned course viewing

 ---